 Kratom contains many different compounds.
 So, I think whether or not it would show up on a drug test, would depend on if the drug test is specifically screening for any of the compounds in kratom.

 Several websites I saw that discuss this say that kratom does not show up on most urinalysis drug screening tests.
-To me, most means it might show up on some.
-For what it's worth, this Ireland drug information website, notes that Kratom can show up on urinalysis tests for at least 6 hours.
+To me, most mean it might show up on some.
+For what it's worth, the Ireland drug information website notes Kratom can show up on urinalysis tests for at least 6 hours.

 If drug testing is something you are worried about, I'd personally steer clear of this stuff.
 If you are going to use it anyway, you should ask whoever does the testing if they screen for kratom or its metabolites.

 Does Kratom Work / Is It Safe?

 Human research on Kratom is lacking.
 Even though the herb appears to offer some potential to help with pain and drug addiction, that research is in its infancy.
 As such, I think there a lot of unanswered questions about how kratom works, how much works, and what its side effects might be.
 Kratom can also be addicting.
 I won't preach.
 I've shown you the research.
 I'll simply leave you with these words: You are not an experiment.